North Shore Community Calendar

 Peabody: Little Yogis with Miss Betsy, 10 a.m., Peabody Institute Library, South Branch, 78 Lynn St, 978-531-3380.

+Peabody: Design and make a Custom Baseball Cap, 6:30 to 8:30 p.m., at Creativity Lab, Peabody Institute Library lower level, 82 Main St. Registration required at: https://www.peabodylibrary.org/calendar/.

-hamilton: An Evening with Oprah author Erica Ferencik Monday, 7 p.m., Hamilton-Wenham Public Library, 14 Union St. Reading and presentation on Peruvian rain forest where she researched her book.
+hamilton: An Evening with Oprah author Erica Ferencik, 7 p.m., Hamilton-Wenham Public Library, 14 Union St. Reading and presentation on Peruvian rain forest where she researched her book.
 Oprah.com and Entertainment Weekly choice author.
 978-468-5577 * hwlibrary.org

 Tuesday, March 24

 hamilton: Jazzin’ the Blues, 12:30 p.m., Hamilton-Wenham Public Library, 14 Union St. with Guitarist Paul Speidel leading the excursion with commentary and performance.
 Free and open to the public.
-978-468-5577 * hwlibrary.org
+Call 978-468-5577 or visit hwlibrary.org.

 salem: Broad Street Readers Book Club Tuesday, 5:30 to 6:30 p.m., the Mayor Jean A. Levesque Community Life Center, 401 Bridge St, aged 55+.
 Call 978-744-0860.